wp-plugins/wp-issues-crm/readme.txt

 WP Issues CRM is a constituent/customer relationship management database designed for organizations that use Wordpress to organize their content, but have constituencies broader than their Wordpress user universe.
 It uses the post and category structure of
 Wordpress to define and classify issues, but uses custom tables for high performance access to a larger constituent database.
 It offers easy uploading for initial conversion and for automation of data input.
 It also offers easy downloading for outgoing communications.
+Main forms are mobile friendly (responsive CSS).

 == Installation ==